GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/11I_Arrays.md

 ## Syntactic Sugar for Thought

 There is no runtime check for whether a class inherits from a higher class to be able to use subscript notation.
-All you need to make use of it is to implement `get` and optionally `set` (for immutable types).
+All you need to make use of it is to implement `get` and optionally `set` (for immutable types, don't do this lol).

 This is... a choice.